quebin31/muso/README.md

 ## About

 **muso** is a CLI tool that helps you to keep your music folder sorted.
 It's designed to be simple and fast, but also powerful and fully automated.
-Currently **muso** supports MP3 and FLAC, but in the future it's planned to support most codecs for audio.
+Currently **muso** supports MP3, FLAC and OGG.

 ## Building
 To build **muso** yourself you need at least Rust 1.41.
 If you aren't going